monteiroo21/PRI-Projects/Assignment 2/report.md

 **Conclusion:**
 For a search engine, **availability is a quality metric**.
 Using a "Pro" model would force users to wait significantly longer for results and hit rate limits after just a few queries. **Gemini 2.5 Flash** offers the optimal balance: it possesses the **same context capacity** as the Pro models but delivers it with the **high throughput and low latency** required for a real-time user experience.

+---

+# 3. Further AI Enhancement A: Semantic Snippet Extraction

+To achieve the highest grade criteria regarding **AI Enhancements**, we moved beyond static document descriptions.
+Standard search engines often display the first few lines of a document, which in encyclopedic articles (like Wikipedia) are often generic introductions or navigational metadata that do not explain *why* the document is relevant to the specific user query.

+To solve this, we implemented a **Dynamic Semantic Snippet** mechanism using the Neural Reranker.

+### 3.1 Implementation Logic
+The method `extract_best_snippet_neural` in `searcher.py` performs the following steps:

+1.  **Segmentation:** The full document text is split into logical paragraph units using a custom delimiter strategy (`_split_into_paragraphs`).
+2.  **Cross-Encoder Reuse:** We efficiently reuse the loaded **Cross-Encoder** model.
+Instead of scoring the whole document, we construct pairs of `[User Query, Paragraph]` for the text segments.
+3.  **Selection:** The model predicts a relevance score for each paragraph.
+4.  **Extraction:** The system returns the single paragraph with the highest semantic similarity score.

+### 3.2 Impact on User Experience
+This feature ensures that the user sees the exact passage that answers their question directly on the results list, rather than a generic abstract.
+This significantly reduces the cognitive load required to evaluate search results.

+---

+# 4. Further AI Enhancement B: AI-Powered Metadata (Auto-Tagging)

+As a second AI enhancement, we leveraged the **Zero-Shot capabilities** of the LLM (Gemini 2.5 Flash) to generate structured metadata from unstructured text on the fly.

+### 4.1 Implementation Logic
+The `generate_document_tags` method analyzes the document content to produce categorization labels.

+1.  **Optimization & Relevance Strategy:** We deliberately truncate the input to the **first 2,000 characters**.
+    *   **Token Efficiency:** This drastically reduces token consumption, preventing the exhaustion of API quotas on long-tail content.
+    *   **Structural Sufficiency:** Encyclopedic articles (like Wikipedia) follow an "inverted pyramid" structure, where the introductory section defines the subject matter.
+Therefore, the beginning of the document provides sufficient context for the model to extract accurate tags and categories without needing to process the full text.

+2.  **Structured Prompting:** We use a strict prompt to force the LLM into a classification role, requiring it to output:
+    *   **Main Category:** A high-level classification (e.g., "History", "Science", "Biography").
+    *   **Keywords:** A list of 5 specific tags relevant to the content.

+3.  **Parsing:** The system programmatically parses the LLM's text output into a JSON object (`{"category": "...", "tags": [...]}`).

+### 4.2 UI Integration & Utility
+This feature is integrated directly into the **Document Details view** of our web interface.
+When a user clicks to view a specific document, the system calls the LLM in real-time to generate these labels.
+This provides the user with an immediate high-level understanding of the document's topics without needing to read the entire text, facilitating faster information filtering.

+---

+# Conclusion

+This project successfully achieved the primary objective of Assignment 2: upgrading a classical Information Retrieval system into a modern **Semantic Search Engine**.
+By transitioning from a purely lexical approach (BM25) to a hybrid neural architecture, the system can now bridge the "vocabulary gap"—understanding user intent even when query terms do not explicitly match document tokens.

+Key achievements and architectural insights include:

+1.  **The Power of Two-Stage Retrieval:**
+    We demonstrated that replacing BM25 entirely is not necessary to achieve high precision.
+Instead, using BM25 as an efficient first-stage filter, followed by a **Neural Reranker (`Cross-Encoder`)**, provides the best balance between speed and accuracy.
+The implementation of the **`unicamp-dl/mMiniLM-L6-v2-pt-v2`** model allowed us to capture semantic nuances in Portuguese (such as synonyms and polysemy) that the previous implementation missed, significantly improving the quality of the Top-10 results.

+2.  **RAG as a Paradigm Shift:**
+    The integration of **Retrieval-Augmented Generation (RAG)** fundamentally changed the system's utility.
+By injecting the **Top-5 reranked documents** into the **Gemini 2.5 Flash** context, we transformed the user experience from simply "finding documents" to "getting answers."
+The engineering decision to use the Flash model proved critical: it allowed us to maintain the large context window (1M tokens) required for multi-document reasoning while ensuring the high throughput (RPM) necessary for a responsive search interface.

+3.  **AI Beyond Ranking:**
+    Through the "Further AI Enhancements," we showed that LLMs and Cross-Encoders can improve the User Interface (UI) itself.
+    *   **Semantic Snippets** solved the issue of generic document descriptions by dynamically extracting the most relevant paragraph.
+    *   **Auto-Tagging** demonstrated the power of Zero-Shot classification, organizing unstructured text into structured categories without manual intervention.

+In summary, the system has evolved from a simple term-matching script into a robust, AI-powered retrieval pipeline.
+The chosen models—optimized for efficiency rather than raw size—demonstrate a realistic engineering approach to building scalable Search & QA systems.